chouquette/chouquette/_posts/2017-07-04-videolan-and-https.md

 A few days ago, the good old "VideoLAN must use HTTPS" topic came back, in the form of a [bug report](https://trac.videolan.org/vlc/ticket/18472).
-However this time, discussion heated up way above proportions on twitter, so I'd like to take a step back and address what's the status (or rather, my own view on the status) are.
+However this time, discussion heated up way above proportions on twitter, so I'd like to take a step back and address what's the status (or rather, my own view on the status) is.

 Speaking of views, this post is about my view and understanding of the topic, and mine only.
-This is not a VideoLAN statement, this is just how I understand things, and why I believe the answer to the everlasting question "Should VideoLAN enforce HTTPS for all there downloads" is the most common answer in IT: "It depends."
+This is not a VideoLAN statement, this is just how I understand things, and why I believe the answer to the everlasting question "Should VideoLAN enforce HTTPS for all their downloads" is the most common answer in IT: "It depends."

 The base statement is "if you don't enable HTTPS anyone can Man In The Middle attack your connection and replace your VLC install with a malware".
 The first part is true, the 2nd is much more complicated.